thofisch/doc-api/api_guidelines.md

 - **DO** use `POST` to create and return a representation of a new *task* resource, and return status code `202 Accepted`.
 The purpose of this resource is to let a client track the status of the asynchronous task.
 Design this resource such that its representation includes the current status of the request and related information such as a time estimate.
 - **DO** use `GET` to return a representation of the task resource, depending of the current status:
-   - **DO** return `200 Ok` and a representation of the task resource with the current status, when *still processing*
+   - **DO** return `200 Ok` and a representation of the task resource with the current status, when *still processing* (pending).
-   - **DO** return `303 See Other` and a `Location` header containing a URI of a resource that shows the outcome of the task, once the task has *successfully completed*
+   - **DO** return `303 See Other` and a `Location` header containing a URI of a resource that shows the outcome of the task, once the task has *successfully completed*.
    - **DO** return `200 Ok` with a representation of the task resource informing that the resource creation has *failed*.
-Clients will need to read the body of the representation to find the reason for failure
+Clients will need to read the body of the representation to find the reason for failure.

-Example:
+Example of *pending*:

 ```
 HTTP/1.1 202 Accepted